SigmoidAI/articles/article-ltu_vectorizer/article.md

     pip install molda numpy
     ```

-3. **Import the methods**: Use the following code to import the module:
+3. **Import the Methods**: Use the following code to import the module:

     ```python3
     from molda import LTUVectorizer
     ```

    The difference between Vectorizer and Transformer is the input.
-The Transformer uses a count matrix as input while the Vectorizer some text.
+The Transformer uses a count matrix as input, while the Vectorizer uses some text.

-4. **Get data**: To test the methods we need some sample documents.
+4. **Get Data**: To test the methods we need some sample documents.
 Here is an example:

     ```python3
     document = [
         '''I love my dog
         and I like to pet him.''',
         'I love my cat!',
         "I like to pet my cat.",
         "I enjoy playing with both, cats and dogs."
     ]
     ```

 5. **Instantiate the vectorizer**: With just 2 lines of code we get a sparse matrix from the document: